Orthelious/workshops/ButAtWhatCost.md

 Where you make your money and where you spend your resources are *two different things.*

 Your practice can be successful and make no money.
-You're hustle could be low-stress, low-effort but bring in the majority of your cash.
+Your hustle could be low-stress, low-effort but bring in the majority of your cash.
 You could spend most of your resources on advancing your career.

-The point here is to dispel the myth that *your practice = making a living.*
+The point here is to dispel the myth that *your practice = how you making a living.*

 We're creative people and our lives are complicated.
 Apply business strategies to match, adjust the recipes to fit your needs and give it a shot.